Count on Us for Construction Law Issues

 Our law firm supports a broad range of clientele.
-For example, we help general contractors, construction companies, homeowners, business owners, builders, subcontractors, developers, suppliers, financial institutions, and even retail chains.
+For example, we help general contractors, construction companies, homeowners, business owners, builders, subcontractors, developers, suppliers, financial institutions, and retail chains.
 So, you trust our construction attorneys to help resolve your issue efficiently and affordably, whether it's a local or government contract.

 Legal Services Beyond Our Construction Law Practice

-When you work with our law firm, you'll access some of the best construction lawyers in the area.
-You'll also have access to our full lineup of legal services to help you with every legal matter.
-For example, we support construction projects with:
+That's where High Swartz can prove valuable to your firm.
+Because when you work with our law firm, you'll access some of the best construction lawyers in the area.
+But you'll also have access to the entire lineup of legal services to help you with every legal matter.

-• Commercial litigation
+• Commercial Litigation

 • Alternative dispute resolution